🇮🇪COURTS

 Risk Radar

-• Incorrect personal details of the subject
+• Incorrect name or spelling of the person

-• Failure to attach required supporting documents
+• Failure to attach the Minister’s decision

 Plain English